clemsos/mapmakers.space/_posts/2017-05-17-methodo-renens-.md

-## The Challenge : prototyping methods
+## Prototyping methods

+The challenge offered to the participants was to conceive methods that could be used on the field.
 We wanted to lead experiment with different methods to study makerspaces.
 We came with open questions and a list of topics we wanted to approach during the workshop.
 Most were practical questions regarding fieldwork.

 ![](/uploads/workshop/monique/groupAA_style.JPG)